Sony A6300 versus Canon 80D

 |Sony RX100 V (⇒ lft | rgt)||2359||no||3.0||1229||tilting||no||2000||24.0||10.2||YES|

 |Sony A6000 (⇒ lft | rgt)||1440||no||3.0||922||tilting||no||4000||11.0||6||no|

 The 80D is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the A6300 has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A6300 was succeeded by the Sony A6500.

-So what conclusions can be drawn?
+So what is the bottom line?
 Is the Sony A6300 better than the Canon 80D or vice versa?
-A synthesis of the relative strong points of each of the models is listed below.
+Below is a summary of the relative strengths of each of the two contestants.